adaptyteam/AdaptySDK-Android/README.md

 ![Adapty: CRM for mobile apps with subscriptions](/adapty-schema.png)

-Adapty SDK is an open-source framework that makes implementing in-app subscriptions in iOS fast and easy.
+Adapty SDK is an open-source framework that makes implementing in-app subscriptions in Android fast and easy.
 It’s 100% open-source, native and lightweight.

 ## Install SDK to grow subscriptions: